magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 ### requestFunction

-Executes a Function and returns the result.
+Execute a Function and returns the result.

 **Arguments:**